Published

 How we count

-• Booked means a podcast interview scheduled on the calendar, recorded in the CRM.
+- Booked means an introduction call scheduled on the calendar, recorded in the CRM.
 Not a positive reply, not a “maybe.”

-• Show rate counts booked interviews that actually took place; reschedules that later happen count as shows, and cancellations count as no-shows.
+- Show rate counts booked calls and interviews that actually took place; reschedules that later happen count as shows, and cancellations count as no-shows.

 Exclusions